 In this, the packets are classified based on the field of the payload.
 The payload uses classification techniques like Deep Packet Inspection that utilizes the signature analysis for verification and classification of the traffic.
 Signature analysis can be of further types –

-Heuristic Analysis: Heuristic Analysis includes monitoring network traffic to Identify suspicious network traffic.
+Heuristic Analysis: Heuristic Analysis includes monitoring network traffic to identify suspicious network traffic.
 Detecting a bot based on a heuristic analysis of the suspicious network traffic behavior using a processor.

 Here suspicious network traffic behavior includes command and control traffic associated with a botmaster.
 Heuristic analysis and Behavioral analysis go side by side.
-Some antivirus Softwares utilizes both techniques for identifying the virus and infection.
+Some antivirus Software utilizes both techniques for identifying the virus and infection.

 Behavioral Analysis: Behavioral analysis and heuristic analysis go simultaneously, and several antiviruses utilize both techniques for identifying viruses and infections.

 Pattern Analysis: Applications have some patterns in the payload of the packets, which can be used to identify the protocols.
 The pattern may be present in any position in the packet.

 Numerical Analysis: This includes taking into account the numerical characteristics of the packet like Payload size, the number of response packets, etc.

 The main objective here is to detect, investigate the nature, and find out the feature of a bit string operating in the given payload.
 This classification method was used on free zone which is a free network service provider operated by the City of Fredericton.